-One of the most common cybersecurity threats is phishing, the use of fraudulent emails, text messages, or website to trick individuals into providing important information such as login credentials or financial information.
-These attacks often impersonate a legitimate organization or individual in order to gain the trust of the victim.
+One of the most common cybersecurity threats is phishing, the use of fraudulent emails, text messages, or websites to trick individuals into providing important information such as login credentials or financial information.
+These attacks often impersonate a legitimate organisation or individual in order to gain the trust of the victim.
 To protect yourself from phishing attacks, it’s important to be cautious when clicking on links which you do not recognise or providing personal information online.

 Another common cyber threat is malware, which is a malicious software that is designed to harm a device or network.
 It can take many forms, viruses, Trojan horses (a virus that looks legitimate but is designed to cause harm) and ransomware.
 Malware can be spread through infected websites, email attachments, or removable media.
-To protect yourself it’s important to keep your software up-to-date, avoid clicking on links from strangers or companies and use anti-virus software.
+To protect yourself it’s important to keep your software up-to-date, avoid clicking on links from strangers or unknown companies and use anti-virus software.

 A third cyber threat is the use of botnets, which are groups of compromised devices controlled by cybercriminals without the knowledge of the devices’ owners.
 The collection of devices can be used to conduct Distributed Denial of Service (DDoS) attacks, which can overwhelm a website or network with traffic and make it inaccessible.
-Tips to protect your device from being compromised and becoming victim to a DDoS attack, it’s important to keep all your software up-to-date and avoid clicking on suspicious links or visiting suspicious websites.
+Tips to protect your device from being compromised and becoming victim to a DDoS attack, are to to keep all your software up-to-date and avoid clicking on suspicious links or visiting suspicious websites.